zygolife/Genomics_Workshop_2019/docs/Genomics/AMPtk.md

 nano pipeline/01_AMPtk_ITS.sh
 ```

-The beginnings of this script are going to be listed here and then I will provide the entire [script here](need to update this).
+The beginnings of this script are going to be listed here.
+You will copy all 4 steps into `01_AMPtk_ITS.sh` and run the script.

+Note: In this tutorial, we used 10 input files including forward read (_R1) and reverse read (_R2).
+After the run is completed, we will end up with one big file combining all of the samples and all the `_R1` and `_R2` will be merged.

 ```bash
 #!/usr/bin/bash